avniproject/avni-webapp/public/documentation/sideBarDocumentation/Prints.md

 `File Name: HTML file name that will be served when above label button is pressed`

-Multiple `Label/FileName` can be added by clicking on `Add more print settings`
+Multiple `Label/FileName` can be added by clicking on `Add more extensions`